 In connection with the merger, the Company entered into an employment agreement with David P. Wright regarding his employment as Chief Executive Officer of the Company.
-Under the agreement, Mr. Wright receives a base salary of \$392,000 per year (which is consistent with the salary he has previously received as PharmAthene's Chief Executive Officer) and is eligible to receive annual bonus compensation of up to 30% of his base salary plus additional bonuses at the option and discretion of the Compensation Committee.
-On August 30, 2007, the Compensation Committee granted to Mr. Wright a stock option to purchase 780,000 shares of the Company's common stock pursuant to the 2007 Plan at an exercise price of \$5.36, which is equal to the fair market value of a share of the Company's common stock on the date of the grant as determined in accordance with applicable law and regulations by the closing price of the Company's common stock on August 30, 2007 and a restricted stock award of 100,000 shares of the Company's common stock.
+Under the agreement, Mr. Wright receives a base salary of \$392,000 per year subject to increase (which is consistent with the salary he previously received as PharmAthene's Chief Executive Officer) and is eligible to receive annual bonus compensation of up to 30% of his base salary plus additional bonuses at the option and discretion of the Compensation Committee.
+On August 30, 2007, the Compensation Committee granted to Mr. Wright a stock option to purchase 780,000 shares of the Company's common stock pursuant to the 2007 Plan at an exercise price of \$5.36, which is equal to the fair market value of a share of the Company's common stock on the date of the grant as determined in accordance with applicable law and regulations by the closing price of the Company's common stock on August 30, 2007, and a restricted stock award of 100,000 shares of the Company's common stock.
 The option has a term of ten (10) years and both the option and the restricted stock award, subject to possible acceleration of vesting, will vest over a 5 year period with 25% vesting on the first anniversary of the grant date and the remainder vesting monthly on a pro-rata basis over the succeeding 48 months following the first anniversary date.
 Mr. Wright is eligible to receive additional grants of stock options and restricted stock at the discretion of the Compensation Committee and participates in PharmAthene's standard employee benefits package (including group medical, dental and vision insurance coverage, paid holiday, vacation and sick leave, and 401(k) plan participation) and an automobile allowance in an amount not to exceed \$1,000 per month.
 Also pursuant to the terms of his employment agreement, Mr. Wright is reimbursed for all reasonable, documented business expenses incurred in the course of performing his duties and for legal expenses, up to \$10,000, incurred in connection with the review and negotiation of his employment agreement.
-The agreement requires that during his employment and for a period of 12 months following termination of his employment, Mr. Wright shall not directly or indirectly engage in the development, production, marketing or sale of products that compete with the products of PharmAthene or assist others in a competing business or induce other employees of PharmAthene to terminate their employment with PharmAthene or engage in a competing business.
-The employment agreement also requires Mr. Wright to refrain from directly or indirectly disclosing any confidential information obtained while working at PharmAthene.
+The agreement requires that during his employment and for a period of 12 months following termination of his employment, Mr. Wright shall not directly or indirectly engage in the development, production, marketing or sale of products that compete with the products of PharmAthene or assist others in a competing business o